 Save this image to your Amsterdam Pinterest board for later

 Best Bites in Amsterdam – The Cheapest Places to Eat

 Breakfast in Amsterdam

-We were recommended to go to Bakers and Roasters to start your day of right.
-The menu looked so amazing, we decided to head for a brunch.
+We were recommended to go to Bakers and Roasters to start your off your day out in Amsterdam.
+The menu looked so amazing, we decided to head for brunch.
 However, apparently so did everybody else in Amsterdam..
-I think to be in with the chance of getting a table you need to be there for it opening at 9am, as when we arrived it was a 2 hour wait for a table!
+I think to be in with the chance of getting a table you need to be there for it opening at 9 am, as when we arrived it was a 2-hour wait for a table!
 We were far too hungry for that so we decided to try somewhere else.